Procedural Direction PIC11 – Medical Assessments Procedure – COVID-19

 10. Venues 3 and 4 will only be used if the proposed participants:

-(c) are not displaying COVID-19 like symptoms or flu and cold symptoms on the scheduled assessment date;
+(a) are not displaying cold or flu-like symptoms on the scheduled assessment date

 Who Can Attend a Medical Assessment Conducted Using Venues 3 and 4?

-11. Only the person who is scheduled to be assessed, can attend a Medical Assessment where Venue 3 or 4 will be used, unless:
+12. Only the person who is scheduled to be assessed can attend a medical assessment where Venue 3 or 4 will be used